prasaddhone/tic_tac_toe_game/README.md

 - [Git](https://git-scm.com/)

 ## Setting Up the Project
+1)download and extract zip file
+2)open the tic_tac_toe_game-main folder
-Open in terminal then run the following command:
+3)then click on folder address bar select full address and type cmd 4)then run the following command:

 Create a Virtual Environment
 ```bash